NeovisionSAS/aws-cost-explorer/README.md

                         (Mutualy exclusive with 'months' option, default: 0) --months MONTHS       get data for monthly usage and cost by given months.
-                        (Mutualy exclusive with 'days' option, default: 1) --disable-total       Do not output total cost per day, or month unit.
+                        (Mutualy exclusive with 'days' option, default: 1) --env-auth            Will use AWS_ACCES_KEY_ID and AWS_SECRET_ACCESS_KEY env variables to initialize the session.
+  --disable-total       Do not output total cost per day, or month unit.
 ```